Foreign policy of the Biden administration: Bangladesh

 Since June 2021, the United States has shared 114,570,820 safe and effective COVID-19 vaccine doses with the people of Bangladesh – free of cost.
-Bangladesh is the largest recipient of U.S. COVID-19 vaccine donations with over 150 million dosages.
+Bangladesh is the largest recipient of U.S. COVID-19 vaccine donations with over 150 million doses.
 Since the beginning of the pandemic, U.S. support has trained more than 50,000 healthcare providers and other workers on safely administering vaccines across 64 districts, donated 18 freezer vans, 750 freezer units, and 8,000 vaccine carriers to help transport 71 million doses of vaccines to remote areas and directly administered 84 million vaccinations.

 After the Biden administration imposed visa sanctions on Bangladeshi officials for human rights and other reasons, it was severely criticized by Prime Minister Sheikh Hasina.

 Indo-Pacific strategy

 Quad

 President Biden hosted the Quad meeting at the White House, September 24, 2021.

 In March 2021, Biden held a virtual meeting with leaders of Japan, India and Australia, an alliance of countries known as the Quadrilateral Security Dialogue, or the Quad, that work together to address China's expansionism in the Indo-Pacific region.
 A few days later, the administration officials, including secretary of state Antony Blinken and secretary of defense Lloyd Austin, met with U.S. allies in Asia and imposed sanctions on senior Chinese officials.
 Austin also visited India to deepen the defense ties between the two countries.
-In September 2021, Biden hosted the first in-person meeting of Quad at the White House.
+In September 2021, Biden hosted the first in-person meeting of the Quad at the White House.